SpencerLeung1024/harmony_experiment/architecture.md

 TODO: consider how to display grad state in the Gradio UI

+## Services
+These just exist.
+Their methods have @staticmethod.

-### AudioHandler
+### AudioService
 Turns the members of the song into audio.
-An AudioHandler has:
+The AudioService has:
-- sample_rate: int, number of samples per second
+- def apply_note(audio: np.ndarray, sample_rate: int, instrument: Instrument, start_sample: int, freq: float, velocity: float: note_duration: float): Applies a note to the audio ndarray.

-- render_member(member: Member) -> np.ndarray: Returns a (samples) ndarray where each value is the contribution this member makes to the song's audio.
+- render_member(song_duration: float, sample_rate: int, tick_duration: float, member: Member) -> np.ndarray: Returns a (samples) ndarray where each value is the contribution this member makes to the song's audio.
 Loops over each weight in the member's weights.
-- render() -> np.ndarray: Returns a (samples) ndarray of every member added together
+- render(song: Song) -> np.ndarray: Returns a (samples) ndarray of every member added together

 v2 had some complicated mixing and level control but I don't think that's necessary to implement.
 If it's too quiet or clips the user will just adjust quietness_loss.
 Or export the generated weights and recreate them in FL studio, where they can stack all the soundgoodizers.

 ### ColorService
 Gives color to a weights graymap or a spectrogram graymap.
-It is not an object.
-It just exists.
 The ColorService has:
-- color_weights(weights: np.ndarray, tuning_system: TuningSystem) -> np.ndarray: Turns (num_keys, num_notes) (-inf, inf) into a (num_keys, num_notes, 3) [0.0, 1.0]
+- color_weights(member: Member) -> np.ndarray: Turns the member's weights (torch.Tensor) (num_keys, num_notes) (-inf, inf) into an (np.ndarray) (num_keys, num_notes, 3) [0.0, 1.0].
 - color_spectrogram(spectrogram: np.ndarray, sample_rate: int) -> np.ndarray: Turns (num_bins, num_times) [0, inf) into a (num_bins, num_times, 3) [0.0, 1.0]

 I suppose if this project ever gets a large following I'll add more visualization options (different color schemes, one scheme from 20 Hz to 20 kHz instead of repeating every 2x, etc.).